CHME5137/DiscoverFunTimes/02-modules.md

     $ which python
     /usr/bin/python

-That is the same as before:
+That is the same as before!:

     $ python -V
     Python 2.6.6

-But now we have a new program called `python3` available:
+But now we have a new program called `python3` available, which wasn't before:

     $ which python3
     /shared/apps/python/Python-3.5.2/Python-3.5.2/INSTALL/bin/python3